nniicc/dropzone/README.md

 ==========
 - `width` - width of the dropzone
 - `height` - height of the dropzone
+- `progressBarWidth` - width of the progress bar
 - `url` - link to the file you wish to send the files
 - `filesName` - name of the input[file] name //<input type="file" name="{filesName}"
 - `margin` - margin added if needed